datacarpentry/cloud-genomics/episodes/beta-06-single-analysis.md

 - **Software**: <http://www.usadellab.org/cms/?page=trimmomatic>
 - **Manual**: <http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf>

-Trimmomatic is a fast, multithreaded command line tool that can be used to trim and crop Illumina (FASTQ) data as well as to remove adapters.
+Trimmomatic is a fast, multithreaded command line tool that can be used to trim and crop Illumina (FASTQ) data, as well as to remove adapters.

 The FastQC report above found evidence of adapter contamination, but adapter removal is a bit tricky so we're going to skip that here (but you should check out the manual above and try it on your own using the `TruSeq-3-PE-2.fa` adapter file in the Trimmomatic directory).